chromebrew/chromebrew/README.md

 | armv7l | Yes |
 | aarch64 | Yes |

 <sup>*</sup> <em>We can only provide limited support for i686 since Google has discontinued support.
-Although we can no longer support gui apps, we will try and continue to support cli programs.</em>
+Although we can no longer support gui apps, we will try to continue to support cli programs.</em>

 Overview
 --------